Center-to-limb variation of spectral lines and continua observed with SST/CRISP and SST/CHROMIS: Conclusions

 \section{Conclusions}

-In this work, we present the results derived from a series of high-resolution mosaics of the broad \CaIIHK, Mg~I~5173~\AA, \Hbeta, \halpha, and \cair lines, as well as of the four narrow lines C~I~5380~\AA, Fe~I~6173~\AA, \FeI, and \Oi.
-These mosaics, composed of 25 pointings, each spanning roughly 60\,$\times$\,60 arcseconds, allow us to create a series of 50 high-resolution reference profiles, spaced by 0.02 in the $\mu$ scale for each of the observed lines.
-Additionally, we create a second set of reference profiles that are smoothed using a box smoothing algorithm in order to remove imprints caused by the 5-minute oscillations.
+In this work, we present the results derived from a series of high-resolution mosaics of the broad \CaIIHK Mg~I~5173~\AA, \Hbeta, \halpha, and \cair lines, as well as of the four narrow lines C~I~5380~\AA, Fe~I~6173~\AA, \FeI, and O~I~7772~\AA\.
+These mosaics, composed of 25 pointings, each spanning roughly 60\,$\times$\,60 arcseconds, allowed us to create a series of 50 high-resolution reference profiles, spaced by 0.02 in the $\mu$ scale for each of the observed lines.
+Additionally, we created a second set of reference profiles that were smoothed using a box smoothing algorithm in order to remove imprints caused by the 5-minute oscillations.

-We tested the accuracy of the limb darkening curves obtained from these reference profiles against CLV of atlas continuum intensities and synthetic continuum intensities, and found it to match in all cases (see Figs.~\ref{fig:continuum} and \ref{fig:continuumstars}).
+We tested the accuracy of the limb darkening curves obtained from these reference profiles against CLVs of atlas continuum intensities and synthetic continuum intensities, and found it to match in all cases (see Figs.~\ref{fig:continuum} and \ref{fig:continuumstars}).
 In fact, we were able to extend the continuum limb darkening curves of selected wavelengths past the $\mu = 0.12$ cutoff that was imposed by \citet{Neckel94}.
-We compared our continuum curves to stellar limb darkening models and found a generally good agreement above $\mu$=0.08, where our data becomes less reliable, for the first four continuum wavelengths, but not at 7772~\AA.
+We compared our continuum curves to stellar limb darkening models and found a generally good agreement above $\mu$=0.08, where our data become less reliable.
 Of the most commonly used limb darkening laws, the quadratic and four parameter laws showed the best match, while the linear law deviated the most due to its simplicity.
 These curves are available in the supplemental material.

-We then investigated the narrow lines by measuring the equivalent width, line shift, FWHM, and line depth of each of these lines, as well as comparing these parameters to existing literature where this was available.
-In general, we find that our data matches existing literature values, and that discrepancies can be explained by differences in continuum definition and integration range for the equivalent width.
+We then investigated the narrow lines by measuring the equivalent width, line shift, FWHM, and line depth of each of these lines, as well as by comparing these parameters to existing literature where this was available.
+In general, we find that our data match existing literature values, and that discrepancies can be explained by differences in the continuum definition and integration range for the equivalent width.